 If you need 3D printed objects that not only looks beautiful but with a degree of sturdiness, Mark Two is the right printer for the job.
-It is able to print with fiber composites, that greatly increases the strength of the final printed parts.
+It can print with fiber composites, which dramatically increases the strength of the final printed parts.

-This is definitely one of the best 3D printers for printing high-quality sturdy parts.
-Apart from its proprietary material, Onyx, Mark Two also supports printing from special materials like Kevlar, Fiberglass and Carbon Fiber.
+That is one of the best 3D printers for printing high-quality, sturdy parts.
+Apart from its proprietary material, Onyx, Mark Two also supports printing from unique materials like Kevlar, Fiberglass and Carbon Fiber.

 Using its own Eiger software, you can easily configure the print process with the intuitive interfaces.
-3D files are transferred over standard connectivities like WiFi and USB.
-The end result is a high precision printed parts with an impressive 10-micron resolution.
+3D files transfer over standard connectivities like WiFi and USB.
+The result is a high precision printed parts with an impressive 10-micron resolution.

 The Zortrax M200 is another high-quality 3D printing machine that made it to our list of the best 3D printers.
 The fact that Dell ordered 5,000 units from this Kickstarter-funded company is a testament to its printing quality.

 It has a 200 x 200 x 185 mm printing area, and there’s very little you need to do to get started with printing your first design.
 An auto-leveling perforated build platform means that you do not need any glue to keep the printed filaments attached to the platform.